missionpinball/mpf-docs/mechs/switches/index.rst

 used for switches, including cabinet buttons, rollovers, targets, optos, trough switches, DIP switches, etc.

-There are two general switch types in pinball machines (read those for details):
+There are two switch types most commonly seen in pinball machines (read those for details):

 * :doc:`Mechanical switches <mechanical_switches>`
 * :doc:`Optical switches <optos>`

+And an additional two types used in a handful of machines (read those for details):

+* :doc: 'Proximity switches <Proxy_switches>'
+* :doc: 'Reed switches <Reed_switches>'

 Typical switch applications in pinball machines are: